dr-matt-smith/evote-movie-2022-06-movie-db-table/README.md

         }
     ```

-- create a new directory `/dbsetup`, containing file `migrationsAndFixtures.php` to create/reset a DB table `movie`, then get the array of `Movie` objects from a `MovieFixtures` object, and insert all those objects into the datatabase
+- create a new directory `/dbsetup`, containing file `migrationsAndFixtures.php` to create/reset a DB table `movie`, then get the array of `Movie` objects from a `MovieFixtures` object, and insert all those objects into the database

   ```php
         require_once __DIR__ . '/../vendor/autoload.php';